—

 AIRMSEN Single Serve Coffee Maker with Grinder

-• Built-in grinder allows for fresh coffee from beans.
+- Built-in grinder allows for fresh brewing.

-• Compact design suitable for small spaces.
+- Compact design is suitable for small spaces.

 4.4/5